Probing the existence of ultralight bosons with a single gravitational-wave measurement

-When superradiance occurs, the instability quickly extracts rotational energy from the black hole, leading the black hole/cloud system to equilibrium on a so-called ``Regge trajectory''\cite{Arvanitaki:2010sy}, where the rotational frequency of the boson (which from now on, for simplicity, we assume to be a scalar field) is comparable to the black hole rotational frequency\cite{Arvanitaki:2010sy,Brito:2014wla}:
+Superradiance occurs when the boson Compton wavelength $\lambda=\hbar/(m_s c)$ is comparable with the black hole's Schwarzschild radius $R=2GM/c^2$, or $R/\lambda=0.15 ( M/10^6M_\odot ) (m_s c^2/10^{-17}{\rm eV})\sim 1$.
+Then the instability quickly extracts rotational energy from the black hole, leading the black hole/cloud system to equilibrium on a so-called ``Regge trajectory''\cite{Arvanitaki:2010sy}, where the rotational frequency of the boson (which from now on, for simplicity, we assume to be a scalar field) is comparable to the black hole rotational frequency\cite{Arvanitaki:2010sy,Brito:2014wla}:

-where $r_+=\sqrt{M^2-a^2}+M$ is the outer horizon of the rotating black hole.
-To a good approximation, the scalar field profile in the equilibrium configuration is well described by $\varphi(t,r,\theta,\phi)=A B r e^{-Br/2}\cos(\phi-\omega_R t)\sin\theta$\cite{Brito:2014wla,Ferreira:2017pth}.
+where $\mu_s \equiv m_s/\hbar$ is the boson mass, $r_+=\sqrt{M^2-a^2}+M$ is the outer horizon of the rotating black hole, and from now on we will use geometrical units ($G=c=1$).
+The superscript $(1)$ labels one of three possible experimental ways to measure the mass [Eqs.~(\ref{eq:regge})-(\ref{eq:evolutioneq})].
+To a good approximation, the scalar field profile in the equilibrium configuration is well described by\cite{Brito:2014wla,Ferreira:2017pth} $\varphi(t,r,\theta,\phi)=A B r e^{-Br/2}\cos(\phi-\omega_R t)\sin\theta$.
 Here $A$ is the scalar field amplitude, $B=M\mu_s^2$ is a ``scale'' parameter (note that the radial profile of the cloud has a maximum at $r_{\rm max}=2/B$), and $\omega_R\simeq \mu_s$.
 Both $A$ and $B$ are determined through independent physical processes: $A$ is set by the evolution of the black hole/cloud system, while $B$ is set by the black hole geometry when the black hole/cloud system is in equilibrium.

-For typical black hole/cloud systems of interest $M\mu_s\sim 1$, so that the field oscillation time scale $\sim 1/\omega_R$ is of the order of seconds (hence much shorter than the \ac{lisa} observation time $T_{\rm obs}$) when $M\sim 10^6M_\odot$.
+For typical black hole/cloud systems of interest $M\mu_s\sim 1$, so that the field oscillation time scale $\sim 1/\omega_R$ is of the order of seconds (hence much shorter than the Laser Interferometric Space Antenna (LISA) observation time $T_{\rm obs}$) when $M\sim 10^6M_\odot$.
 Therefore we can time-average the gravitational potential generated by the cloud.
-This leads to a time-averaged gravitational potential in the equatorial plane of the form $\bosonpotential(r)=\bosonpotential(A,\,B,\,M,\,r)$, (see Eq.~(\ref{eq:potential}) in the Supplementary Material).
-By imposing that $\bosonpotential(r)\sim -M_s/r$ at large $r$, where $M_s$ is the total mass in the boson cloud, we can relate the scalar field amplitude to its mass: $A=(\mu_s^2 M^{3/2} M_s^{1/2})/[8 \pi (4-\mu_s^2 M^2)]^{1/2}$.
+In the equatorial plane, the result has the form $\Phi_b(r)=\Phi_b(A,\,B,\,M,\,r)$ (see Eq.~(\ref{eq:potential}) in the Supplementary Material).
+By imposing that $\Phi_b(r)\sim -M_s/r$ at large $r$, where $M_s$ is the total mass in the boson cloud, we can relate the scalar field amplitude to its mass: $A=(\mu_s^2 M^{3/2} M_s^{1/2})/[8 \pi (4-\mu_s^2 M^2)]^{1/2}$.
 Therefore, if we can measure the amplitude $A$ and scale $B$ of the scalar cloud we get two more estimates of the boson mass:

 and